 This work was possible because of community partnerships including Birmingham Civil Rights Institute (BCRI) who thoughts this was the right LGBTQ exhibition at the right time, the Birmingham Museum of Art (BMA), the Southern Poverty Law Center and others who endorsed the exhibition.
 Under the leadership of a prominent attorney, Ann Huckstep, the Birmingham business community stepped up to financially support and publicize the show.

 Around 17,000 visitors from across the country saw Living in Limbo in Birmingham.
 The BCRI then sponsored the travel of the exhibition as part of their mission to advocate for human and civil rights.
-Exhibition sites to date include West Hollywood Public Library, the African American Museum in Dallas, and a Meryl Lynch sponsored pop-up show in Wynwood as part of the celebration during Basel Miami 2014.
-Travel information for this show is available at Birmingham Civil Rights Institute.
-View 2012 Video
+Exhibition sites included the West Hollywood Public Library, the African American Museum in Dallas, and a Meryl Lynch sponsored pop-up show in Wynwood as part of the celebration during Basel Miami 2014.

 The Kappa Family Fall 2011 Affair is a joint formal celebration of Phi Nu Kappa, a sorority for feminine women and Alpha Psi Kappa, the twin fraternity for dominant lesbians.
 The documentary portraits taken that night resulted in Sapphic Dance and an opportunity to honor individuals with nonconforming gender and sexual identities.

 Together these self-described femmes and dominants have created an alternative support system, referred to collectively as the Kappa family.
 The groups socialize together, value education, and serve their communities raising money for mainstream charities.
 Couples choose maternal and fraternal parents who serve as mentors.
 In short, these women have created a family of choice– a safe space to be who they are and love who they love.